dynamicslab/pysindy/docs/JOSS2/paper.md

 `PySINDy` includes extensive Jupyter notebook tutorials that demonstrate the usage of various features of the package and reproduce nearly the entirety of the examples from the original SINDy paper [@brunton2016pnas], trapping SINDy paper [@kaptanoglu2021promoting], and the PDE-FIND paper [@Rudy2017sciadv].
 We include an extended example for the quasiperiodic shear-driven cavity flow [@callaham2021role].
 As a simple illustration of the new functionality, we demonstrate how SINDy can be used to identify the Kuramoto-Sivashinsky (KS) PDE from data.
 We train the model on the first 60\% of the data from Rudy et al. [@Rudy2017sciadv], which in total contains 1024 spatial grid points and 251 time steps.
 The KS model is identified correctly and the prediction for $\dot{\mathbf{q}}$ on the remaining testing data indicates strong performance in \autoref{fig:pde_id}.
+Lastly, we provide a useful flow chart in \autoref{fig:flow_chart} so that users can make informed choices about which advanced methods are suitable for their datasets.

 # Conclusion
 The goal of the `PySINDy` package is to enable anyone with access to measurement data to engage in scientific model discovery.
 The package is designed to be accessible to inexperienced users, adhere to `scikit-learn` standards, include most of the existing SINDy variations in the literature, and provide a large variety of functionality for more advanced users.
 We hope that researchers will use and contribute to the code in the future, pushing the boundaries of what is possible in system identification.